-If referred by the Office of the Vice President, the BAT will review the concern to determine if the speech or behavior in question is creating, or may lead to, an unsafe environment and impede the success of the student in question or other students.
+If referred by the Office of the Executive Vice President, the BAT will review the concern to determine if the speech or behavior in question is creating, or may lead to, an unsafe environment and impede the success of the student in question or other students.
 The BAT's report will be based on the nature of the behavior, the severity of the safety risk and the student's needs.

 As a part of this evaluation, the BAT will review the findings and may meet with the individual(s) bringing forth the concern, witnesses, and/or the student in question.
 Further, the BAT may request or require that the student be evaluated by outside professional(s) to determine their suitability to be a student at the College if the behaviors identified lead to an immediate concern for the safety, health, or well-being of the student themselves or the College community.
-If requested, the student will have an opportunity to review any documentary evidence reviewed by the BAT and will be allowed to address the BAT and may be accompanied by an advocate; however, only the student will be allowed to address the BAT and not the advocate.
+If requested, the student will have an opportunity to review any documentary evidence reviewed by the BAT and will be allowed to address the BAT and not the advocate.

-All information shared with the BAT is confidential, and no member is allowed to repeat any information discussed or disclosed with any member of the campus or community unless directed by the Office of the Vice President.
+All information shared with the BAT is confidential, and no member is allowed to repeat any information discussed or disclosed with any member of the campus or community unless directed by the Office of the Executive Vice President.